rahulEth/socialfriends/README.md

 ## Description

 At earthFrineds we insetivise users for doing any eco-friendy activity weather it is planting a new tree, adopting eco-friendly aggriculture methods, doing waste managment, using eco-friendly products, running environemnt awareness campaign.
-Any one can earn $EFRND token just doing good things for betterment of the world.
+Any one can earn $SFRND token just doing good things for betterment of the world.

 ## Contract Addresses